Karl1b/only-office-nlp-solver/README.md

 [Project page](https://karlbreuer.com/nlp-solver/en)

-Planning to submit this to the OnlyOffice plugin store soon.
+Planning to submit this to the OnlyOffice plugin store

 ## How to Use